Harry Potter: Early years

 Harry Potter and the Chamber of Secrets describes Harry's second year at Hogwarts.
 Students are attacked and petrified by an unknown creature; wizards of Muggle parentage are the primary targets.
-The attacks appear related to the Chamber of Secrets, a fifty-year-old mystery at the school.
+The attacks appear related to the mythical Chamber of Secrets and resemble attacks fifty years earlier.
 Harry discovers an ability to speak the snake language Parseltongue, which he learns is rare and associated with the Dark Arts.
-When Hermione is attacked, Harry and Ron uncover the chamber's secrets and enter it.
-Harry discovers that the chamber was opened by Ron's younger sister, Ginny Weasley, who was possessed by an old diary in her belongings.
-The memory of Tom Marvolo Riddle, Voldemort's younger self, resided inside the diary and unleashed the basilisk, an ancient monster that kills those who make direct eye contact.
-Harry draws the Sword of Gryffindor from the Sorting Hat, slays the basilisk and destroys the diary.
+When Hermione is attacked and Ron's younger sister Ginny Weasley is abducted, Harry and Ron uncover the chamber's secrets and enter it.
+Harry discovers that Ginny was possessed by an old diary, inside which the memory of Tom Marvolo Riddle, Voldemort's younger self, resides.
+On Voldemort's behalf, Ginny opened the chamber and unleashed the basilisk, an ancient monster that kills or petrifies those who make direct or indirect eye contact, respectively.
+With the help of Dumbledore's phoenix, Fawkes, and the Sword of Gryffindor, Harry slays the basilisk and destroys the diary.

 In the third novel, Harry Potter and the Prisoner of Azkaban, Harry learns that he is targeted by Sirius Black, an escaped convict who allegedly assisted in his parents' murder.
-As Harry struggles with his reaction to the dementors – creatures guarding the school that feed on despair – he reaches out to Remus Lupin, a new professor who teaches him the Patronus charm.
-On a windy night, Ron is dragged by a black dog into the Shrieking Shack; Harry and Hermione follow.
+Dementors, creatures that feed on happiness, search for Sirius and guard the school.
+As Harry struggles with his reaction to the dementors, he reaches out to Remus Lupin, a new professor who teaches him the Patronus charm.
+On a windy night, Ron is dragged by a black dog into the Shrieking Shack, a haunted house, and Harry and Hermione follow.
 The dog is revealed to be Sirius Black.
-Lupin enters the shack and explains that Black was James Potter's best friend; he was framed by another friend of James' Peter Pettigrew, who hides as Ron's pet rat, Scabbers.
-As the full moon rises, Lupin transforms into a werewolf and bounds away; the group chase after him but are surrounded by dementors.
-They are saved by a mysterious figure who casts a stag Patronus.
-This is later revealed to be a future version of Harry, who traveled back in time with Hermione using the Time Turner.
-The duo help Sirius escape on a Hippogriff.
+Lupin enters the shack and explains that Sirius was James Potter's best friend; he was framed by another friend of James, Peter Pettigrew, who hides as Ron's pet rat, Scabbers.
+As the full moon rises, Lupin transforms into a werewolf and bounds away, and the group chase after him.
+They are surrounded by dementors, but are saved by a figure resembling James who casts a stag Patronus.
+This is later revealed to be a future version of Harry, who travelled back in time with Hermione using a device called a Time Turner.
+The duo help Sirius escape on a Hippogriff, while Pettigrew escapes.